Vegetarians in Paradise/Vegetarian/Vegan Halloween Party Menu

 (Mini Macaroonies)

-1. Combine the coconut milk, evaporated cane juice, orange blossom water, vanilla extract, and rum extract in a medium bowl, and stir thoroughly to dissolve the sugar.
+1. Combine the coconut milk, organic sugar, orange blossom water, vanilla extract, and rum extract in a medium bowl, and stir thoroughly to dissolve the sugar.

-2. Add the coconut and mix well.
-Set aside for 4 to 5 hours to re-hydrate the coconut, stirring occasionally.
+2. Add the dried coconut and mix well.
+Set aside for 4 to 5 hours or overnight to re-hydrate the coconut, stirring occasionally.

-3. Preheat the oven to 350 F. (Gas Mark 4) and line 2 baking sheets with parchment.
+3. Preheat the oven to 350 degrees (Gas Mark 4) and line 2 baking sheets with parchment paper.

 4. Combine the arrowroot powder and water in a small cup or bowl and stir to a thin paste.
-Add to the coconut mixture and mix well.
+Add to the coconut mixture and stir the batter well.

-5. Drop the coconut mixture from a teaspoon onto the parchment to form 1-inch mounds.
+5. Drop the macaroon batter from a teaspoon onto the parchment to form 1-inch mounds.
 Flatten slightly.
-Bake at 350 F. (Gas Mark 4) for 20 to 25 minutes or until lightly browned on the bottom and around the edges.
+Bake for 20 to 25 minutes or until lightly browned on the bottom and around the edges.

-6. Carefully slip the parchment with the cookies onto another baking sheet to cool.
+6. Carefully slip the parchment with the baked macaroons onto a flat surface to cool.

 7. To create the Witch's Eyeballs, melt the chocolate chips in a 1-quart (1 liter) saucepan over very low heat, stirring constantly until thoroughly melted.
-Spoon a circle of melted chocolate onto the center of each macaroon.
+Spoon a circle of the melted chocolate onto the center of each macaroon.
 If desired, create red veins with the slivered dried cranberries.
-Makes about 40 to 45 mini-macaroonies.

 Lemon Creme Pie